A virtual book club event featuring “How to Say It to Seniors: Closing the Communication Gap with Our Elders” by David Solie

 - HGPC members: Free + Amazon e-gift card to purchase the book with registration!
 (We will email you the gift card.)

-- New or renewing members who sign up before May 19 will also receive an Amazon e-gift card to purchase the book.
+- New or renewing members who sign up by June 15 will also receive an Amazon e-gift card to purchase the book.

 - Non-members: $30 + Amazon e-gift card to purchase the book OR $10 without e-gift card.